ddsky/spoonacular-api-clients/python/docs/DefaultApi.md

 exclude_ingredients = 'eggs' # str | A comma-separated list of ingredients or ingredient types that the recipes must not contain. (optional) type = 'main course' # str | The type of recipe.
-See a full list of supported meal types. (optional) instructions_required = true # bool | Whether the recipes must have instructions. (optional) fill_ingredients = false # bool | Add information about the used and missing ingredients in each recipe. (optional) add_recipe_information = false # bool | If set to true, you get more information about the recipes returned.
-This saves you from needing to call to get recipe information. (optional) author = 'coffeebean' # str | The username of the recipe author. (optional) tags = 'myCustomTag' # str | User defined tags that have to match. (optional) title_match = 'Crock Pot' # str | Enter text that must be found in the title of the recipes. (optional) max_ready_time = 20 # float | The maximum time in minutes it should take to prepare and cook the recipe. (optional) ignore_pantry = true # bool | Whether to ignore typical pantry items, such as water, salt, flour, etc. (optional)
+See a full list of supported meal types. (optional) instructions_required = true # bool | Whether the recipes must have instructions. (optional) fill_ingredients = false # bool | Add information about the ingredients and whether they are used or missing in relation to the query. (optional) add_recipe_information = false # bool | If set to true, you get more information about the recipes returned. (optional) add_recipe_nutrition = false # bool | If set to true, you get nutritional information about each recipes returned. (optional) author = 'coffeebean' # str | The username of the recipe author. (optional) tags = 'myCustomTag' # str | User defined tags that have to match.
+The author param has to be set. (optional) recipe_box_id = 2468 # float | The id of the recipe box to which the search should be limited to. (optional) title_match = 'Crock Pot' # str | Enter text that must be found in the title of the recipes. (optional) max_ready_time = 20 # float | The maximum time in minutes it should take to prepare and cook the recipe. (optional) ignore_pantry = true # bool | Whether to ignore typical pantry items, such as water, salt, flour, etc. (optional)